Jessicaward/SpotNetCore/README.md

 ```
 ### Queue
 The queue command allows the user to queue tracks, albums and artists.
-Use the following *required* parameters and queries to queue a specific entity (track, album or artist).
+Use the following *required* parameters and queries to queue a specific entity (track, playlist, album or artist).
 #### Queue a track
 ```
 queue --track everything in its right place